stevenh6696/recipes/pork/bone_lotus_soup.md

 5. Bring to boil
 6. Simmer for 2 hours with lid on
 7. Add salt to taste
+8. Cook corn for 5-10 minutes if you want

 ## Extra notes

 - Used pig leg bone but neck might be good too
+- Can add water and reboil for next day